Collybia nuda

-Collybia nuda, commonly known as the blewit or wood blewit and previously described as Lepista nuda and Clitocybe nuda, is a species of fungi.
+Collybia nuda, commonly known as the blewit, wood blewit or blue foot and previously described as Lepista nuda and Clitocybe nuda, is a species of fungi.
 Described by Pierre Bulliard in 1790, it was also known as Tricholoma nudum for many years.
 It is morphologically similar and related to the field blewit, Collybia personata; both mushrooms were reassigned to the genus Collybia in 2023.

 The species is native to Europe and North America.
 It is found in both coniferous and deciduous woodlands.
 It has been cultivated in Britain, the Netherlands and France.
 It is a widely consumed edible mushroom.

 Taxonomy

 The French mycologist Pierre Bulliard described the wood blewit in his work Herbier de la France in 1790 as Agaricus nudus, reporting that it was common in the woods all year.
 He wrote of two varieties: one whose gills and cap are initially light violet and mature to burgundy, while the other has wine-coloured gills that intensify in colour with age.
 He added that the first variety was often confused with Cortinarius violaceus, though it has a "nude" cap and no spidery web veil unlike the other species.
 English naturalist James Bolton gave it the name Agaricus bulbosa—the bulbous agaric—in his An History of Fungusses growing about Halifax in 1791.
 He noted that it was rare in the region, though had found some in Ovenden.

 German mycologist Paul Kummer placed it in the genus Tricholoma in 1871, the same year that English botanist Mordecai Cubitt Cooke placed it in Lepista.
 It was known by these names for many years, with some authors accepting Lepista and while others retained the wood blewit in Tricholoma.
 In 1969 Howard E. Bigelow and Alexander H. Smith reviewed Lepista and reclassified it as a subgenus of Clitocybe Finnish mycologist Harri Harmaja has called for the sinking of Lepista into Clitocybe, with C. nebularis as the type species of the latter genus.
 Hence the wood blewit is classified as either Lepista nuda or Clitocybe nuda.

 A 2015 genetic study found that the genera Collybia and Lepista were closely related to the core clade of Clitocybe, but that all three were polyphyletic, with many members in lineages removed from other members of the same genus and instead more closely related to the other two.
 To complicate matters, the wood blewit is not closely related to the type species of Lepista, L. densifolia.
 Alvarado and colleagues declined to define the genera but proposed several options and highlighted the need for a wider analysis.

+Fallen over on a compost heap.

 This species was reassigned to the genus Collybia in 2023.